 So far, the evidence has found only a small effect of reduced exercise performance during the early follicular phase.
 At the moment, this might only be relevant to elite athletes.
 However, if we track our own cycles we might find useful patterns that can help us make the most of our exercise routines.

 The recent research still doesn’t provide enough evidence to give general advice about changing your exercise habits according to your cycle.
-It also seems that everyone responds slightly differently to their hormonal changes.
+It also seems that everyone responds slightly differently to their hormonal changes, depending also on the menstrual stage they are in.
 The best way to work out how to exercise in relation to your own cycle is to track your cycle.
 This can be with a diary or on one of the many apps that exist to track your cycle.
 By noting how you feel during your cycle you will be able to work out how to make the most of your exercise.